Free UK delivery · Worldwide shipping included

 Key calibres to know

-The 6309 is one of the most celebrated vintage Seiko movements — a 17-jewel automatic used in the 6309-7040 and 6309-7049 divers' watches.
-Produced between 1976 and 1988, it is robust, well-documented, and parts remain available.
-A 6309 diver in good condition is one of the finest value propositions in vintage collecting.
+The 6309 is one of the most celebrated vintage Seiko movements, a 17-jewel automatic used in the 6309-7040 and 6309-7049 divers.
+Produced between 1976 and 1988, it is robust, well documented, and parts are still easy to come by.
+A 6309 diver in good condition is one of the best-value watches in all of vintage collecting.

-The 7S26 is the movement behind decades of Seiko 5 automatic watches — reliable, affordable, and non-hackable (the seconds hand cannot be stopped for precise time-setting).
-Not a prestige calibre, but honest, durable, and found in enormous variety across the Seiko 5 range.
+The 7S26 is the movement behind decades of Seiko 5 automatics.
+It is reliable, cheap to live with, and non-hackable, which simply means the seconds hand cannot be stopped for precise time-setting.
+It is not a prestige calibre, but it is honest and durable, and it turns up in enormous variety across the Seiko 5 range.

-The 6105 deserves particular mention as the movement in the 6105-8110 and 6105-8000 divers — the watches famously worn in Apocalypse Now.
-These are highly sought-after and priced accordingly, but the calibre is excellent: 17 jewels, 21,600 bph, with a day-date complication and exceptional water resistance for its era.
+The 6105 deserves a mention as the movement in the 6105-8110 and 6105-8000 divers, the watches famously worn in Apocalypse Now.
+They are highly sought after and priced accordingly, but the calibre is excellent: 17 jewels, 21,600 bph, a day-date, and water resistance that was exceptional for its era.

 The 5606 and 5626 appear in the King Seiko and Grand Seiko ranges of the 1970s.
 These are finishing-grade movements produced to standards that rival much more expensive Swiss competition.
 A King Seiko with a 5626A movement represents exceptional value for the quality on offer.